Executing Trades

 A list of open positions:

-• Change — a percentage change in the asset price at the operation execution moment.
+- Change — the change in the asset price as a percentage since the operation execution time.
 Positive and negative values are colored in blue and red, respectively.

 A list of placed pending orders: